General Rules of Roller Skating

 To effectively navigate the rink and guarantee safety for all skaters, clear communication among individuals is essential.
 Proper communication through rink signals and verbal cues helps create a harmonious skating environment.
 When skating, it's important to establish a skating buddy to watch out for each other and communicate effectively.
 Use safety calls like 'Skater on your left' or 'Stopping' to alert others about your movements.
 Being vocal and attentive can prevent collisions and guarantee a smooth skating experience for everyone on the rink.
 Remember, communication is key to a successful and enjoyable time on the roller skating rink.
 So, don't hesitate to speak up and listen actively while skating to promote a safe and fun environment.

-Also Read General Rules of Rec Footy
+Also Read General Rules of Wheelchair Rugby League

 Follow Safety Guidelines